 Injured runner looking for answers?
 You’re in the right place, welcome!

-I would guess that at the moment you’re getting a little frustrated with your lack of progress.
+If you’re an injured runner looking for answers I would guess that you’re getting a little frustrated with your lack of progress.
 You miss running and the sense of freedom it brings.
-There certainly is something very liberating about putting on your trainers and getting out there, even in winter.
+You also miss the social aspect, you do after all define yourself as a runner.

-Like most things, it’s only now that you can’t do it, you realise how much you love it.
+Like most things, it’s only now that you can’t do it, you realise how much you miss it.

 Am I doing something wrong?